rockames/bild-hermeneutics/historical_and_cultural_background/understanding_original_situation.md

-# Understanding the Original Situation
+## Understanding the Original Situation

+How to understand the original situation.